Alluxio/alluxio/docs/en/operation/Journal.md

 To get reasonable performance, the UFS journal requires a UFS that supports fast streaming writes, such as HDFS or NFS.

-The embedded journal does its own coordination and persistent storage, but has a few limitations.
+The embedded journal does its own coordination and persistent storage, but has a few limitations:

-First, `n` masters using the embedded journal can tolerate only `floor(n/2)` master failures, compared to `n-1` for UFS journal.
+* `n` masters using the embedded journal can tolerate only `floor(n/2)` master failures, compared to `n-1` for UFS journal.
 For example, With `3` masters, UFS journal can tolerate `2` failures, while embedded journal can only tolerate `1`.
 However, UFS journal depends on Zookeeper, which similarly only supports `floor(#zookeeper_nodes / 2)` failures.

-The other limitation is that embedded journal does not support dynamically changing master membership.
+* embedded journal does not support dynamically changing master membership.
 With UFS journal, replacing a master on `host1` with a new master on `host2` is as simple as starting a new master on `host2`, then killing the master on `host1`.
 Changing the masters in an embedded journal cluster requires backing up the cluster, shutting it down, and then starting up again with the new masters using the backup.